Imaginativeone-JavaScript/Max-JavaScript-Section-06/Section-06-Notes.md

 ## 138 Creating Functions Inside of Functions
 - Locally scoped because of block scope
 - Usually, I want global functions

+## 139 Understanding Callback Functions
+- The function is "called for me in the future".
+- Alternative to return